 - thumb sucking in early childhood

-- tumors in the mouth or jaw
+- tumors in your mouth or jaw

-- abnormally shaped or impacted teeth
+- atypically shaped or impacted teeth

 Depending on the classification of malocclusion, the symptoms of the disorder may be subtle or severe.
 Typical symptoms of malocclusion include:

-- improper alignment of the teeth
+- improper alignment of your teeth

 - discomfort when chewing or biting

 Malocclusion of teeth is typically diagnosed through routine dental exams.
 Your dentist will examine your teeth and may perform dental X-rays to determine if your teeth are properly aligned.

-In this type of malocclusion, the bite is normal and the overlap is slight.
-Class 1 malocclusion is the most common classification for malocclusion.
+In this type of malocclusion, the bite is typical and your teeth misalignment is not severe.
+Class 1 malocclusion is the most common classification of malocclusion.

-Class 2 malocclusion is diagnosed when a severe overbite is present.
-This condition, known as retrognathism, means that the upper teeth and jaw significantly overlap the lower jaw and teeth.
+Class 2 malocclusion is diagnosed when you have a severe overbite.
+In this type of malocclusion, your upper teeth and jaw significantly overlap with your lower teeth and jaw.

-Most patients with mild malocclusion will not require any treatment.
-However, if your malocclusion is severe, your dentist may refer you to an orthodontist.
-Depending on your type of malocclusion, your orthodontist may recommend various treatments, which can include:
+Most people with mild malocclusion will not require treatment.
+However, your dentist may refer you to an orthodontist if your malocclusion is severe.

 - removal of teeth to correct overcrowding

-- reshaping, bonding, or capping teeth
+- reshaping, bonding, or capping of teeth

 - tooth decay